justind123/KnightsTour/README.md

 the chessboard is printed out, with that space containing an integer representing the number of valid solutions that exist from that starting space.

-For optimization, only the solutions in the top left corner of the board are being computed because the number of solutions is horizontally and vertically symmetric, and can be applied to those respective spaces without duplicate computations.
+For optimization, only the solutions in the top left quarter of the board are being computed because the number of solutions is horizontally and vertically symmetric, and can be applied to those respective spaces without duplicate computations.